MyNameIsDiana/game_picker/README.md

 We are all eager to play something but no one wants to choose the game.

 This app is for my family.

+---

+ISSUES:
+The X in upper right corner of the modal isn't responding.
+Why not?

+The plus icon to the right of the "Add a game here" box isn't displaying correctly.
+Why does it look like a big hamburger menu?

+Need to make it all look nicer.
+Work on that after the other issues are fixed.